Competitors per Team

 # Teams per Chapter

-Competitors shall wear one of the following uniform types; a uniform consistent with current standards in law enforcement patrol (no duty belt), lab coats (matching; slacks, shirt, shoes), or matching jumpsuits.
+Competitors shall wear one of the following uniform types; a uniform consistent with current standards in law enforcement patrol (no duty belt), lab coats (slacks, shirt, shoes (no tennis shoes unless solid black) ), or a jumpsuit.

 Competitors are required to provide the following materials for the duration of the competitive event.
 No additional materials may be used that are not in the material list.